gazimaksudur2/book-vibe/README.md

 netlify --> https://cheery-lokum-4694b8.netlify.app
 surge ----> mammoth-low.surge.sh

+Some bullet point of features that offered by this website are goes below:

 Extensive Book Collection: Access a vast and diverse collection of books spanning various genres, from classics to contemporary bestsellers.

 Personalized Recommendations: Receive tailored book recommendations based on your reading history, preferences, and interests, ensuring an enriching and enjoyable reading experience.